LauritsSkov/Introgression-detection/README.md

 ```

+You can see that while the difference is not that great, having the ancestral information is still important.

 We can make observation files for all chromosomes and concatonate them using:
 ```bash
 for file in 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 X